NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/supporter-guides/chainlink.md

 description: Oracles help get real-world data into your Ethereum application because smart contracts can't query real-world data on their own.
 ---

-# Working with Chainlink oracles
+# Working with blockchain oracles

 _This guide is based on the [ethereum.org oracles guide](https://ethereum.org/en/developers/docs/oracles) and the [official Chainlink documentation](https://docs.chain.link/)._

-Chainlink expands the capabilities of smart contracts by enabling access to real-world data and off-chain computation while maintaining the security and reliability guarantees inherent to blockchain technology.

 ## What is an oracle